h4rvey-g/ob-Notes/USMLE/Cardiology/ECGs.md

 - Usually followed by a full compensatory pause
 - Retrograde capture of the atria may or may not occur
 ![[Pasted image 20230822211003.png]]
+# Junctional Escape Rhythm
+- Junctional rhythm with a rate of 40-60 bpm
+- QRS complexes are typically narrow (< 120 ms)
+- No relationship between the QRS complexes and any preceding atrial activity (e.g. P-waves, flutter waves, fibrillatory waves)![[Pasted image 20230901211330.png]]
+## Mechanism
+Pacemaker cells are found at various sites throughout the conducting system, with each site capable of independently sustaining the heart rhythm.
+The rate of spontaneous depolarization of pacemaker cells decreases down the conducting system:
+- SA node (60-100 bpm)
+- Atria (< 60 bpm)
+- AV node (40-60 bpm)
+- Ventricles (20-40 bpm)
+Under normal conditions, subsidiary pacemakers are suppressed by the more rapid impulses from above (i.e. sinus rhythm). <span style="background:rgba(240, 200, 0, 0.2)">Junctional and ventricular escape rhythms arise when the rate of supraventricular impulses arriving at the AV node or ventricle is less than the intrinsic rate of the ectopic pacemaker.</span>
+>[!tip] Terminology
+>- **Junctional bradycardia** = junctional rhythm at a rate of < 40 bpm
+>- **Junctional escape rhythm** = junctional rhythm at a rate of 40-60 bpm
+>- **Accelerated junctional rhythm** = junctional rhythm at 60-100 bpm
+>- **Junctional tachycardia** = junctional rhythm at > 100 bpm
 # Hyperkalemia
 | 高钾血症：三低一高 | 低钾血症：三高一低 |
 |:------------------:|:------------------:|